norton287/Gigabyte-Z370-HD3P/README.md

 # Gigabyte-Z370-HD3P
-SSDT for USB and Clover EFI Folder
+SSDT for USBInjectAll and Clover EFI Folder for Gigabyte Z370 HD3P with an I7-8700K CPU.

+I am using a *Saphire RX580 Pulse* video card and have the iGPU configured to run headless.